shade/vscode-bitcoinscript/README.md

 # Bitcoin Scripting Language

-This is the syntax highlighting extension for the Bitcoin Scripting Language also known as Bitcoin Script or simply, Script.
+This is the vscode language extension pack for the Bitcoin Scripting Language also known as Bitcoin Script or simply, Script.
 Specifically, this extension adheres to the grammar for post-genesis Bitcoin SV.

 The file type for the Bitcoin Scripting Language is `.bs`